-Lisa Palmer writes about science, the environment, agriculture and sustainability.
-Her work has been featured in The Guardian, Nature, Nature Climate Change, Climate Connections, Yale e360, Slate, The New York Times, Scientific American, and many others.
-In addition to her work as a journalist, she is a fellow at the National Socio-Environmental Synthesis Center.
+Lisa Palmer writes about science, the environment, agriculture, and sustainability.
+Her writings have been featured in The Guardian, The New Republic, Nature journals, Yale e360, Slate, The New York Times, Scientific American, and many others.
+She is the National Geographic visiting professor of science communication at The George Washington University’s School of Media and Public Affairs.
+Previously, she was a fellow at the Woodrow Wilson Center in Washington, D.C., and at the National Socio-Environmental Synthesis Center.

 Palmer is author of Hot, Hungry Planet: The Fight to Stop a Food Crisis in the Face of Climate Change (St. Martin’s Press, 2017).
 She has been a fellow at the Vermont Law School's Environmental Law Center and the Knight Center for Specialized Journalism.
 She was also a grantee of the Solutions Journalism Network.

 She holds a bachelor's degree from Boston University and a master's degree from Simmons College in Boston.
 She lives in Maryland.